Retirement plan assets provide financial security

 The IRA charitable rollover

 If you are 70 ½ or older, consider this gift from your traditional IRA account [401(k) and 403(b) accounts are not eligible].
-Your gift must be transferred directly from your IRA custodian.
-This IRA charitable rollover, known as a Qualified Charitable Distribution (QCD), will not be included in your taxable income and will count toward your required minimum distribution.
+Your gift must be transferred directly from your IRA custodian to UUSC.
+This IRA charitable rollover, also known as a Qualified Charitable Distribution (QCD), will not be included in your taxable income and will offer all of the tax benefits of an itemized deduction even if you no longer itemize your deductions.
+If you are age 72 or older and must take your required minimum distribution (RMD), a QCD can satisfy your RMD without increasing your taxable income.
 You can give up to $100,000 per year this way.